Desserts

 Dessert Asian

-A delicious, healthy, will leave you wanting more of the heavenly taste of steamed tapioca dessert.
-You can make this into a medium block the size of a soup bowl or individual small rectangular packs.
-Once ready cut them into bite-size pieces and serve with coconut milk sauce.
+A delicious and healthy dessert that will leave you wanting more with its heavenly steamed tapioca flavor.
+You can form it into a medium block the size of a soup bowl or into individual small rectangular packs.
+Once ready, cut them into bite-size pieces and serve with coconut milk sauce.

 Ingredients